 There's a $200 Norwegian knife that's probably only made for carving trees in the Scottish highlands and somewhere around 20 backpacks sitting in the living room.
 I've also spent enough time around the gadget world to know that bias is a weird thing; there are countless psychological studies on consumer psychology and how people rationalize price justification are issues just as much as reviewers create attachment with companies.
 We do not guarantee positive coverage to brands that work with us on an editorial basis.

 Is there criteria for testing gear?

 Yes.
 In fact, our rubric for testing gear is almost two pages long.
-Every writer is given hands-on training complete with photography guidance under the direction of an editor or an experienced reviewer.
+Every writer trying to figure out how to become an editor for books is given hands-on training complete with photography guidance under the direction of an editor or an experienced reviewer.
 In most cases, products are placed in the hands of testers who regularly travel more than 50,000 miles per year.
 Testers are sent off with a solid training in understanding product design.
 In many cases, our products travel tens of thousands of miles before publication.
-I’d say most of them are given at least 20,000 miles.
+I'd say most of them are given at least 20,000 miles.

 Small gadgets may be subject to less testing requirements.
 All gear is subjected to at least one trip before publication.
 Bags are reviewed for a minimum of six months to test for durability issues.
 Durability issues may crop up after—and frequently do—but we do our best to update these reviews accordingly.

 If there is a difference in opinion amongst the staff about a product's value, the star rating on each page is rounded down by half a star.

 Like most media companies, there are little resources—even less in our case—to get the facts right.
 We rely on writer-checked pieces (like the big media companies) but require writers to source an official authority or contact the PR representative.
 In cases where there are real-life discrepancies, we do our best to note the discrepancy.